dglazkov/polymath/README.md

 (The last line will suppress the `None of PyTorch, TensorFlow >= 2.0, or Flax have been found` warning you may get when running the code)

-Any embeddings pkl files you have in `libraries/` will be used as the content.
-If none exist, it will use the `sample-import-content.pkl`.
+Any library files you have in `libraries/` will be used as the content.
+If none exist, the sample will use `sample-import-content.pkl`.

 Then run `python3 -m sample.main "How does building a platform differ from building a product?"`

 ## Creating a new library

+Libraries are files that are either a `.pkl` or a `.json` and conform to the format defined in `format.md`.

 You can create a library from many different input sources using the `python3 -m convert.main` script.